The Winslow Church of England School Maths vision

 - Teachers know which pupils are making slow progress and/or are falling below expectations.
 They have well defined strategies, through which they are seeking to accelerate their learning.

-- More able pupils have already mastered or quickly mastered the expected level within a unit of work are provided with opportunities to broaden, enrich and deepen their knowledge.
+- More-able pupils, who have already mastered or quickly mastered the expected level within a unit of work, are provided with opportunities to broaden, enrich and deepen their knowledge.
 Time is not wasted revisiting ‘easy’ work and Cold Tasks are used to pitch tasks accurately.

-- Key concepts are constantly revisited and revised by all abilities to ensure solid foundations of knowledge and skills.
+- Key concepts are constantly revisited and revised by all abilities to ensure solid foundations of knowledge and skills (Flashback PPTs from WRMH, morning activities and fluency tasks).

 - Teaching assistants have effective learning conversations in all phases of lessons with individuals, pairs and groups.
-Teaching assistants work with children from across the attainment spectrum.
+Teaching assistants work with children from across the attainment spectrum, where possible, using their marking pyramids.

-- All children have regular opportunities to engage with open and rich Mathematical activities, including investigations.
+- All children have regular opportunities to engage with open and rich Mathematical activities, including investigations and the use of CPA.

-- Teachers will use a learning objective from our Maths Assessment grids, according to the White Rose Maths Hub long-term plan.
+- Teachers will use a learning objective from the White Rose Maths Hub Small Steps and the NCETM Spines.

-- Teachers will include Steps to Success.
+- Teachers may include Steps to Success (through workings on the flip chart).
 These will be step-by-step instructions needed in order to achieve the LO.
-See Appendix 1.

 - There will be opportunities for Talk Partner work every day (such as Odd One Out, Always Sometimes Never, Ping Pong, Basketball and discussion during the Introduction, Independent Task or Plenary).

 - When marking and/or working with children during the lesson, teachers identify pupils for whom ‘Same Day Interventions’ would be beneficial.
-These interventions consist of 5 minutes of 1:1 time, in the afternoon, with either the teacher or – most likely – an LSA.
+These interventions consist of 5 minutes of 1:1 time (ideally in the lesson, if not then in the afternoon), with either the teacher or an LSA.
 This work is recorded in pupils’ Maths books.

-- LSAs and teachers use a range of concrete and visual resources when developing concepts.
+- LSAs and teachers use a range of concrete and visual resources when developing concepts, especially drawings, such as Bar Models and Part-Part-Whole.

-- Teachers increasingly use new teaching methods from successful educational systems, such as NCETM and WRMH.
+- Teachers increasingly use new teaching methods from successful educational systems, such as NCETM and WRMH, including procedural and conceptual variation, and the other NCETM 5 Big Ideas.